Eldadchb/activity-scheduler/README.md

    - Limitations on performers: In real life, a single performer cannot be in two places at once.
-I'd suggest modifying the challenge rules to reflect this
+I'd suggest modifying the challenge rules to reflect that

    - UI blueprint: Adding a UI requirements document or a blueprint to the challenge could make it closer to a Frontend developer work.
 It would provide a clearer vision of what's expected from a design perspective and add another dimension to the challenge

-   - Basic Backend and database understanding: While the challenge is for a frontend position, i think it's importent to check a basic understanding of Backend and database
+   - Basic Backend and database understanding: While the challenge is for a frontend position, I think it's importent to check a basic understanding of Backend and database

 ### That's all! thank you very much for the opportunity!!! 😊🤞🏽